valterUo/demo-system-frontend/README.md

 ### `npm install`

+The installation will take a while and a folder called node_modules is created.
 After the installation, you can start the program

 ### `npm start`

-This runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+This runs the app in the development mode.
+Probably your default browser will open the front page automatically.
+If not, open [http://localhost:3000](http://localhost:3000) to view the frontend in the browser.
+The whole application needs the [backend](https://github.com/valterUo/demo-system-backend-Haskell) to work properly and its installation guide is described in its github page. <br>

-The page will reload if you make edits.<br>
+The page will reload automatically if you make edits.<br>
 You will also see any lint errors in the console.

 ### `npm test`